-We plan our curriculum in three phases.
-We agree a long-term plan for each key stage.
+As a teaching team, we agree a long-term plan for each year group.
 This indicates what topics are to be taught in each term, and to which groups of children.
 We review this long-term plan on an annual basis.